ibleaman/JPPC/index.md

 ## Hire us!

 Our mission is to share Yiddish culture through choral music, both in the concert hall and in more intimate settings at private events.
 We can help you plan a program and spice up your celebration in a novel way.
 We can offer just a few songs or a longer set, with a small group of singers or the full chorus—depending upon your needs and our availability.
-Email us to discuss your vision: [info@YiddishChorus.org](mailto:info@yiddishchorus.org).
+Do email us to discuss your vision: [info@YiddishChorus.org](mailto:info@yiddishchorus.org).

 ## *A bisl* background on Yiddish